ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

 #.
 The first cause of the Pre-Arm Check failure will be displayed in red
    on the HUD window

+Pre-arm checks that are failing will also be sent as messages to the GCS while disarmed, about every 30 seconds.
+If you wish to disable this and have them sent only when an attempt arm fails, then set the :ref:`ARMING_OPTIONS<ARMING_OPTIONS>` bit 1 (value 1).

 Failure messages
 ================